-This paneer kabab recipe is a vegetarian appetizer that shouts the coming of summer from the rooftops!
+This paneer kabab recipe is a vegetarian appetizer that shouts the coming of spring from the rooftops!
 Soft cubes of Indian cottage cheese and vegetables are marinated, skewered and grilled to perfection in the oven or on the grill.
 Mmm!

 Out of all the paneer recipes on my blog, this one’s my favourite.
 It’s colourful, it’s fun, and bursting with the deep, rich flavours of the special sauce that it’s marinated in.
 Peppers and onions complement the cheese perfectly.
 Oh, and the coriander and mint chutney!
 It adds an extra zing to the kababs and is totally addictive.

 Dip a paneer kabab into the green chutney, pop it into your mouth and follow with a bite of the veggies.
 You will be in foodie heaven, I promise!

 Also known as dry paneer tikka, grilled paneer tikka, or simply tandoori paneer, these kababs are traditionally made in a tandoor or clay oven found in Indian/Pakistani or even Middle-Eastern restaurants.
 However, it is very easy to execute a restaurant-style paneer tikka recipe at home.
 I make it by broiling the cottage cheese in the oven which gives it the same charred edges minus the smokiness.